mikependon/RepoDB/RepoDb.Docs/RepoDb vs Dapper.md

 - [MySql Integration Tests](https://github.com/mikependon/RepoDb/tree/master/RepoDb.MySql/RepoDb.MySql.IntegrationTests)
 - We are about to write more on *PostgreSql*.

-> We have been challenged that the quality of the software does not varies on the number of tests.
-However, we strongly believe that *spending* so much effort on tests would actually give confidence to the .NET community (*as the library consumers*).
-Practially, it helps do manual revisits of working features if somebody is doing a *PR* to us; it prevents the library from any surprising bugs.
+> We (or I as an author) have been challenged that the quality of the software does not depends on the number of tests.
+However, we strongly believe that *spending* much efforts on writing a test will give confidence to the library consumers (ie: *.NET community*).
+Practially, it helps us to avoid manual revisits on the *already-working* features if somebody is doing a *PR* to us; it prevents the library from any surprising bugs.

 **Conclusion:**